spacebabies/website/content/portfolio/middleman-netlify-server-push.md

   Cache-Control: public, max-age=31556926
 ```

-We pass some local variables into this template.
+The local variables you see being used here were given to the template from our config file.
 Yours will be different from ours.
 If you want, go nuts with nested hashes, objects or Structs.
 We chose to keep things flat and simple.

-Our code in `config.rb` fetches these values from the sitemap.
-These might change from build to build; but they'll always be exactly the same as Middleman uses internally to generate the output.
-Which means they will always be up to date, which means we win!
-Actually, our visitors.
+The values of these variables will change if your asset files have changed.
+And that's exactly what you want, since those new values are used in your asset helpers as well.
+We're tapping into the exact mechanism Middleman uses internally.
+For a double whammy, that means we can also set far-future cache headers on those assets.
+We handle that in the `_redirect` file in one go.
+We win the internet!
+Actually, our visitors win.
 But that's good too.

-About that, we found it best to use asset fingerprinting, instead of the old cache buster method.
+About asset URLs, we found it best to use fingerprinting, instead of the old cache buster method.
 We have this line in `config.rb`:

 ```
 activate :asset_hash